vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 This account is not under control of the LP party (they cannot initiate transfers in or out of the account).
 The account is under control of the network and funds from this account will be transferred to the owning LP party according to the mechanism below.

 A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the LP fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
-Every time this happens the balance in this account is transferred to the liquidity provider's margin account for the market.
+Every time this happens the balance in this account is transferred to the liquidity provider's general account for the market.
 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the balance is distributed either immediately upon collection or at then end of a block.

 The liquidity fees are distributed pro-rata depending on the `LP i equity-like share` multiplied by `LP i liquidity score` scaled back to `1` across all LPs at a given time.